pwittchen/spotify-cli-linux/README.md

 password:yourpassword
 ```

-then, update version in `spotifycli/version.py` and type:
+then, update version in `spotifycli/version.py` and `spotifycli/spotifycli.py` and type:

 ```
 make release